TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 (f) right to meet and discuss with the external auditors at least twice a year without the attendance of other directors and/or employees of SEB, whenever deemed necessary;

-(g) upon request of the external auditors, convene a meeting of the BAC to consider any matter the external auditors believes should be brought to the attention of the directors or shareholders;
+(g) upon request of the external auditors, convene a meeting of the BAC to consider any matter the external auditors believe should be brought to the attention of the directors or shareholders;

 (h) obtain independent professional or other advice and to invite external parties with relevant experience to attend the BAC meetings (if required) and to brief the BAC thereof;